 These are used to image clouds and measure temperature and rainfall.
 Both geostationary and low Earth orbits are used depending on the type of weather satellite.
 Weather satellites are used to help with more accurate weather forecasting.

 These are used to photograph and image the Earth.
 Low Earth orbits are mainly used so that a more detailed image can be produced.

 These are used to monitor and image space.
-A satellite such as the Hubble Space Telescope orbits at an altitude of 600 km and provides very sharp images of stars and distant galaxies.
-Other space telescopes include Spitzer and Chandra.
+A satellite such as the James Webb Space Telescope provides very sharp images of stars and distant galaxies.
+It operates in a halo orbit – between about 250,000 and 832,000 km, which keeps it out of both Earth and Moon's shadow.
+Other space telescopes include Hubble and Chandra.

 International Space Station (ISS)

 This is a habitable space laboratory.
 At an altitude of 400 km, the ISS travels at a speed of 28,000 km/h and orbits the Earth once every 92 minutes.
 Scientists inside the ISS are able to perform many valuable experiments in a microgravity environment.